oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose/README.md

 ## Complete the prerequisite steps

-Use the file [docker-compose-prerequisites.sh](./docker-compose-prerequisites.sh) to export the environment variables, create the network host file and create required directories before running next steps:
+Use the file [docker-compose-prerequisites.sh](./docker-compose-prerequisites.sh) to export the environment variables, create the network host file, and create required directories.

-**NOTE:** You will need to change the values for `SIDB_IMAGE` and `GSM_IMAGE` to use the images you want to use for the deployment.
+**NOTE:** Change the values for `SIDB_IMAGE` and `GSM_IMAGE` to use the images that you want to use for the deployment.

 ```bash
 source docker-compose-env-variables
 ```

-Use below steps to create an encrypted password file:
+Use the following commands to create an encrypted password file:

 ```bash
 rm -rf /opt/.secrets/